csmontt/dataVisCourse/Litvis/courseworkPG.md

 **Sarikaya, A., Correll, M., Bartram, L., Tory, M. and Fisher, D.** (2019) What do we talk about when we talk about dashboards?
 IEEE Transactions on Visualization and Computer Graphics, 25(1) pp. 682-692.

+**Stone, M.** (2006) Choosing Colors for Data Visualization, Perceptual Edge.

 **Tufte, E. R.** (2001).
 The visual display of quantitative information (Vol. 2).
 Cheshire, CT: Graphics press.

 **Van Leeuwen, M. H. D., Maas, I., & Miles, A.** (2004).
-Creating a historical linternational standard classification of occupations: An exercise in multinational interdisciplinary cooperation.
+Creating a historical International standard classification of occupations: An exercise in multinational interdisciplinary cooperation.
 Historical Methods: A Journal of Quantitative and Interdisciplinary History, 37, 186–197.

 **Yau, N. (2011).** Visualize this: the FlowingData guide to design, visualization, and statistics.
 John Wiley & Sons.